 Bluetooth contact tracing - Much like the app, TraceTogether Tokens send and detect Bluetooth signals in order to estimate a user’s contact proximity and duration with other users.
 Naturally, the app and tokens are able to communicate with each other.

 Lasting battery life - The battery for the TraceTogether Tokens are designed to run for six to nine months without needing to be charged.

 No GPS receiver or Internet connectivity - As with the app, no location data is kept by the device in any manner.
 The token is also incapable of uploading any data automatically since it will not be able to access the Internet.
-The data will only be extracted for contact tracing when a user is confirmed with COVID-19.
+The data will be extracted for contact tracing when a user is confirmed with COVID-19.